 I genuinely feel so sad when I hear of brides feeling stressed and frazzled – no bride should be robbed of such an exciting time.
 That said, whether or not you let stress strike during the lead up to your wedding is totally up to you.

 You are now probably thinking things like, but how can I stop suppliers letting me down, or the fact I don’t have enough time to create the wedding of my dreams?
 Of course things can happen which are outside of your control but it’s your choice how you respond to the feelings of stress that arise.

 My secret weapon…

 So what’s the secret weapon?
 Mindfulness.
 It’s all about being conscious of the present moment and being aware of what’s going on in our minds.
-When planning a wedding our brains are packed full of thoughts, ideas, judgments and to-do lists, not to mention all the non-wedding related stuff too.
+When planning a wedding, our brains are packed full of thoughts, ideas, judgements and to-do lists, not to mention all the non-wedding related stuff too.
 It’s hardly surprising things get overwhelming is it?

 This is where mindfulness meditation, or even just mindful breathing exercises, which really are one in the same thing if you ask me, can make a massive difference to your wellbeing.
 Stress is a response to our perception of what is happening.
 We may not be able to do anything about the supplier who has let us down, or the wedding related family politics, but we can change our perceptions of these things and practising mindfulness helps us do that.

 How to do a mindfulness meditation

 You may think you need to sit cross legged on the floor chanting ‘ooommm’ – you don’t.
 I mean, you can, but you really don’t have to.
 The main thing is that you use your breath as an anchor to the present moment.

 - Close your eyes if you wish and breathe deeply through your nose for a count of 5